 WorkSafe says that “Trainers and supervisors of workers should be competent.
 They can be in-house or from external organisations.”
 This gives you a lot of flexibility to ensure that your forklift operators are getting the best training.
 Sometimes you will want to use an external trainer, especially if you have a brand new operator or a brand new piece of equipment.
-Other times, an internal forklift trainer will deliver superior results because they know your operating procedures, your equipment and your employees.
+Other times, an experienced operator at your company will deliver excellent results because they know your operating procedures, your equipment and your employees.

-What attributes and traits should you look for in a person who will be your in-house forklift trainer?
+What attributes and traits should you look for in a person who will be your in-house forklift supervisor or trainer?

 They are universally respected as an excellent forklift operator or supervisor – they might not be a forklift operator right now, but they should have a good level of experience lifting a variety of different types of loads with an excellent record when it comes to health and safety; they must be safety-focussed

 - They express a desire to help others – often, this person will be the person that others go to anyway, and they are probably a supervisor or have been a supervisor

 - They are a person who is not going to be bullied or dominated by others – you don’t want persuasive employees convincing a trainer they are OK when they are not; the trainer must have a mind of their own

 - They are a good communicator and manager – they are able to use clear English at a level that’s appropriate for the forklift operators (bear in mind many will have English as a second language or will have poor English literacy and language skills)

 - They are someone who has the ability to keep computer records of training

 - They are willing to learn additional skills for training and instruction to improve the level of training they give